what causes AttributeError?

 the terminal goes back to the command line

-• I use pip to install pytest-watch with the requirements file
+• I install the Python packages I gave in the requirements file

 the terminal shows